osvaldo2627/filename-padder/README.md

 ```

-The output for the above example:
+Output for the above example:

 ```
 track-0001-music.mp3